WilsonLimSet/QuickPods/content/20201013-chamathpalihapitiya-theknowledgeprojectpodcast.md

 Chamath's final message resonates: By observing the present, understanding ourselves, and investing in our own happiness, we can create a world where everyone has the opportunity to achieve both freedom and fulfillment.

 ---

 <a href="https://youtube.com/watch?v=v9pipH75L_E" target="_blank">Watch the podcast here!</a>

 ---

-**Read another blog about [Gallant on Making R&B Music On His Own Terms, Youtube Comments, Perseverance Through Early Doubters](./20191105-gallant-hardknocktv.md)**
+**Read another blog about [Kunal Shah on winning in India, second-order thinking, the philosophy of startups, and more](./20240324-kunalshah-lennyspodcast)**